Borrowing from a payday lender

 - a CPA must not be used more than twice to recover money from your bank account

-Also, a payday lender is required to:
+Also, a payday lender must:

 - be authorised by the Financial Conduct Authority (FCA) which publishes a list of licensed lenders on the FCA register